 If you’ve had these symptoms for more than a few days, you should see a doctor.
 The longer your gut is in dysbiosis, the more trouble you might have with chronic illness.
 Your doctor should see you if you’ve also had IBS, gastroenteritis, or food poisoning recently and are experiencing these problems.

-Dysbiosis can cause a range of chronic illnesses and conditions.
+Dysbiosis can be associated with a range of chronic illnesses and conditions.
 These conditions include but aren’t limited to:

 - Allergic disorders